Skip to main content

 To improve the efficiency, safety, and flow of traffic, we proposed a series of changes that are low cost and can be implemented relatively quickly with minimal construction disruption.

 We asked for feedback from 28 April to 25 May 2025.
-We are now moving forward with the following changes:
+Thank you to everyone who shared local insights.

-• introduce a part-time right-turn ban at Memorial Avenue (7am to 10am, and 3pm to 7pm on weekdays)
+• introducing a part-time right-turn ban at Memorial Avenue (7am to10am and 3pm to 7pm on weekdays)

 • apply a full-time right-turn ban at the George Street and View Road intersection

-• add a new raised pedestrian crossing at George Street.
+• install a new raised pedestrian crossing at George Street.

-We are still finalising the project details and will update this page with any additions or changes.
+We are finalising details and will update this page if anything changes.
+Please follow this page for updates.

 Latest updates